raspberrypilearning/integer-classifier/en/step_4.md

 While it's helpful to have some idea of how the network 'thinks', it's not worth spending too much time trying to figure out the sorts of rules it might create.
 The rules created by machine learning neural networks are usually quite strange, and make little sense to humans, but work very well for machines.

 --- task ---
 In the next empty cell in the notebook, create your model with one `Flatten` layer, to take a 28 by 28 pixel image and convert it into a single list of 784 (28 times 28) numbers, as well as three `Dense` layers to create rules and provide your outputs.
 The last layer must have ten nodes, as there are ten numbers.
-For the others, choose 500 and 300 — these are good sizes for this problem, but once you've got the model trained with them you can try others and see what difference it makes.
+For the others, choose 500 and 300.
+These are good sizes for this problem, but once you've got the model trained with them you can try others and see what difference it makes.

 ```python
 model = tf.keras.Sequential([